sakshat-bhattarai/Linq-Security-Compliance-Assessment/incident-response.md

 - **Legal Department**

 #### External Notifications:
-- **Notifying CISA (for government-related incidents)**
+- **Notify CISA (for government-related incidents)**
-- **Informing third-party vendors or external security resources (if required for investigation)**
+- **Inform third-party vendors or external security resources (if required for investigation)**

-### Step 3: Investigation and Analysis
+### Investigation and Analysis

-- **Email Analysis:** Properly checking the email domain, email headers, content, and embedded URLs to identify phishing techniques used by the scammer.
+- **Email Analysis:** Check the email domain, headers, content, and embedded URLs to identify phishing techniques used by the scammer.
-- **Account Logs Review:** Reviewing the account logs of the compromised account to find suspicious login attempts.
+- **Account Logs Review:** Review the account logs of the compromised account to find suspicious login attempts.
-- **Network and System Logs:** Promptly investigating the organization's network and firewall logs (including IPS/IDS) to trace unauthorized activities.
+- **Network and System Logs:** Investigate the organization's network and firewall logs (including IPS/IDS) to trace unauthorized activities.
-- **Malware Analysis:** Examining the affected device to find traces of malware.
+- **Malware Analysis:** Examine the affected device to detect any traces of malware.

-###  Step 4: Eradication and Recovery
+### Eradication and Recovery

-- Restoring the affected device to a known secure baseline.
+- Restore the affected device to a known secure baseline.
-- Restoring the affected employee’s account with Multi-factor Authentication (MFA).
+- Reinstate the employee’s account with Multi-factor Authentication (MFA).
-- Properly monitoring the affected employee’s accounts and devices for identifying abnormalities.
+- Continuously monitor the employee’s accounts and devices for abnormalities.

-###  Step 5: Post-Incident Activities
+### Post-Incident Activities

-- Documenting everything done during the incident response, including timelines, actions taken, and gathered information.
+- Document all actions taken during the incident response, including timelines and gathered information.
-- Conducting a blameless post-incident meeting with all stakeholders to identify lessons learned and improvement areas to prevent future incidents.
+- Conduct a blameless post-incident meeting with all stakeholders to identify lessons learned and areas for improvement.
-- Updating the incident response plan and cybersecurity training based on findings from the post-incident meeting to handle similar future situations.
+- Update the incident response plan and cybersecurity training based on findings from the post-incident meeting to better handle similar future situations.

 ## Long-Term Improvements

 ### Security Awareness Training

-- Conducting interactive phishing-awareness training and simulations to check their effectiveness.
+- Conduct interactive phishing-awareness training and simulations to assess effectiveness.
-- Training employees on best practices for creating, managing, and protecting strong passwords through interactive sessions.
+- Train employees on best practices for creating, managing, and protecting strong passwords through interactive sessions.
-- Educating employees on reporting any suspicious activity or security incidents.
+- Train employees on how to report suspicious activity or security incidents.
-- Conducting semiannual cybersecurity workshops and quizzes to stay updated on various threat vectors and delivery methods.
+- Hold semiannual cybersecurity workshops and quizzes to stay updated on various threat vectors and delivery methods.

 ### Technical Enhancements
-- Enforcing Multi-factor Authentication (MFA) across all critical accounts and services.
+- Enforce Multi-factor Authentication (MFA) across all critical accounts and services.
-- Deploying real-time URL scanning and email filtering solutions to detect and block suspicious emails.
+- Deploy real-time URL scanning and email filtering solutions to detect and block suspicious emails.

 ### Policy and Procedural Updates
-- Reviewing and updating incident response plans on a quarterly basis.
+- Review and update incident response plans quarterly.
-- Clearly documenting and reporting procedures for suspicious emails and other cybersecurity incidents.
+- Clearly document and report procedures for handling suspicious emails and cybersecurity incidents.
-- Defining clear roles and responsibilities for handling and escalating incidents within a properly established incident response team.
+- Define clear roles and responsibilities for managing and escalating incidents within a well-established incident response team.